So, I have decided to write a post about my SVT Ablation experience, also known as Catheter Ablation. It is now 5 days since I have had my procedure.

-At 8am I arrive at the hospital and straight away had to change into these sexy paper pants and gown.
-Then went through a medical questionnaire with one of the lovely nurses.
+At 8am I arrive at the hospital and straight away, the nurses asked me to change into these sexy paper pants and gown.
+Then went through a medical questionnaire.
 Going through, blood pressure, weight, height, etc, etc.

 Around 9am, the nurse makes her first attempt at putting a cannula in my arm – after 4 attempts and 3 nurses later it is finally in.
 Luckily, I don’t have a problem with needles…

-At 9.30am, one of the doctors comes over to explain the procedure and to tell me about all the complications.
-Great, just what I want to hear at this point, NOT.
+At 9.30am, one of the doctors came over to explain the procedure and to tell me about all the complications.
+Great… I thought, this is just what I want to hear at this point, NOT.
 Very nervous, I try and turn on my selective hearing.
-Plus, they told me this all this in the pre-assessment the week before, so I am already aware of the complications.
+Plus, they told me all this in the pre-assessment the week before, so I was already aware of the complications.

 10am: I was told I was next in line for the procedure (they had 4 that day).
 My mum and dad were with me and I’m so glad they did as I was a nervous wreck they kept distracting me and making me laugh.
 Though they couldn’t be in the ward with me, I waited with them in the waiting room just outside of the ward.